ULHPC/ulhpc-docs/docs/jobs/gnu-parallel.md

 parallel --max-procs "${SLURM_NTASKS}" --max-args 0 srun --nodes=1 --ntasks=1 bash -c "\"run_step ${operations_per_step} ${stress_test_duration}\"" ::: {0..255}
 ```

+!!! tip "Notice how `srun` works"

+    For `parallel` jobs `srun` command plays an important role of starting the parallel program and setting up the environment.
+Each srun invocation becomes a separate SLURM job step within your overall allocation meaning it will start as many instances of the program as requested with the `--ntasks` option on the CPUs that were allocated for the job.

 To run jobs successfully, the resources you request from Slurm (#SBATCH directives) must match what your commands (parallel, srun, and your program) actually use.
 See [Resource Allocation Guidelines](https://hpc-docs.uni.lu/slurm/launchers/#resource-allocation-guidelines)